Privacy Policy

 • To administer the Services under our terms and for internal operations, including troubleshooting;

-• To improve our Services to ensure that content is presented in the most effective manner for Candidates and Clients;
+• To improve our Services to ensure that content is presented in the most effective manner for Candidates and Customers;

 • To allow participation in any interactive features of our Service;